TylkoDemon/dear-imgui-unity/README.md

 ### Limitation

-Dear Imgui renders behind Screen-Space UI, which means that you should rely on Camera-Space canvases if you want to use this package right now.
+To draw Dear Imgui after Screen-Space Overlay UI, you need to use RenderingMode.IntoRenderTexture mode, which actually uses another Screen-Space Overlay canvas set to maximum render order, and draws our Imgui by using Raw Image.
+  This feature has been tested only on URP.

 # Unity Compatibility
 This fork of dear-imgui-unity is currently developed by using `Unity 2022.3.10f1`